A Full Review of Malaysia Airlines A330neo Business Class

 Menu for Kuala Lumpur – Denpasar

 For the main course, I had the Nasi Lemak with Chicken Rendang, served in a rectangular lunchbox-style container.
-It felt more like an economy-class presentation, and I would’ve appreciated better plating, but I understand the time constraints on a short flight.
-That said, the rendang itself tasted pretty decent.
+It felt more like an economy-class presentation.

 MH A330neo Business Class Food.
 Bolehmiles